 Trust does not need to involve belief in the good character, vices or morals of the other party.
 Persons engaged in a criminal activity usually trust each other to some extent.
 Also, trust does not need to include an action that you and the other party are mutually engaged in.
 Trust is a statement about what is otherwise unknown – for example, because it is far away, cannot be verified, or is in the future.

 In the social sciences, the subtleties of trust are a subject of ongoing research.
 In sociology and psychology the degree to which one party trusts another is a measure of belief in the honesty, benevolence and competence of the other party.

-This is a massive area for potential provided that the organization can take a realistic view of “the collective self” and is not hampered by tradition, outdated practices, politics, arrogance, competitive paranoia and a need to tightly control everything.
+This is a massive area for potential, provided that the organisation can take a realistic view of “the collective self” and is not hampered by tradition, outdated practices, politics, arrogance, competitive paranoia and a need to tightly control everything.

 Measuring Business Excellence at all levels will enable you to apply best practice, implement innovative thinking and learn how to use different practices.
 Learn how to use innovative frameworks, approaches and practices for understanding, assessing and managing the strategic value drivers of business excellence.

 However a process is one thing, the catalysts another (catalysts = a bonder or agitator) the people that make things happen.
-We sometimes need to bond on other occasions we need to agitate in order to enable bonding.
+We sometimes need to bond, whereas on other occasions we need to agitate in order to enable bonding.

 - Measuring Inside and Outside Potential

 - Measuring Asset Potential

 The JoHari Window